DigitalHarborFoundation/mc-setup/tools-setup.md

 ```

 ### Minecraft API
 - At this point, navigate to the **minecraft-tools** folder that you made in your _Documents_ folder.
+If you didn't download it previously, refer to the link at the top of the guide.
 - The following series of instructions require you to be inside this directory.
 The installation won't work if you're not!
 - Open a Terminal prompt, and navigate to this file location by typing the following: